Y0ussef-elnagar/DentaPro_app/README.md

 # 🦷 DentaPro - Dental Appointment System

-A modern web application for booking dental appointments easily and efficiently.
+A modern web application for a dental_clinc appointments easily and efficiently.
 Built using **React + Vite + Tailwind CSS + Firebase + Netlify**.

 ---